dievyak/cypress-test-suite/README.md

 Use WireMock for API mocking — Simulate complex or controlled API behaviors.

-🧪 Debugging & Testing Strategy
+🧪 Debugging & Testing Strategy:
 To ensure robust and maintainable Cypress tests, the following practices are employed:

 Issue Investigation: Utilize debug(), pause(), and cy.stop() to inspect and isolate test failures.